Special Properties of Gradient Descent with Large Learning Rates: Conclusion

 \section{Conclusion}

+We argue that for understanding real world applications such as neural networks training it is crucial to analyze GD in the large learning rate regime and that the behavior stemming from using a large learning rate is irreplaceable by other mechanisms such as stochasticity.
+In this work, we provide ample evidence to support our argument as well as providing a settings where the special behaviors of this regime can be observed unlike the traditional settings.

-In this paper, we highlight that a high learning rate can provably lead to avoiding or escaping local minima and reaching a global minimum.
-Based on this result, we argue that analyzing GD with infinitesimally small learning rate is not sufficient to understand its success unlike what was suggested in prior work \cite{elkabetz_continuous_2021}.
-Furthermore, by designing a method to amplify stochastic noise without increasing the learning rate, we disentangle the effects of stochastic noise and high learning rates.
+In particular, to strengthen prior practical observations on the importance of large learning rate, we design a method to amplify stochastic noise without increasing the learning rate, disentangling the effects of stochastic noise and high learning rates.
 We observe that while a higher stochastic noise leads to a better model, it is not enough to close the gap with the model obtained using a high learning rate.
 Therefore, we argue that the effect of learning rate goes beyond controlling the impact of stochastic noise even in SGD.
 In contrast, recent works on analyzing success of SGD focus on continuous settings \cite{xie_diffusion_2021} and only take step size into account when modeling the noise \cite{pesme_implicit_2021}.
+We further demonstrate escaping from sharp regions in training of neural networks that only happens with large learning rates.

+More importantly, we introduce a setting which is closer to practice by also imitating the effects of large learning rates widely observed in practice.
+Such behaviors are not observable under previous assumptions such as smoothness.
+Therefore, future optimization algorithms can also be evaluated in settings similar to ours ensuring they also benefit from similar escaping mechanisms which seem crucial in practice.
 We hope that our results will encourage future work on large step size regime.
-Finally, we demonstrate that the escape from sharp regions can happen in training of neural networks, hence signifying the relevance of the effects of large learning rate in real world applications. \looseness=-1

 {

 }